ehuang47/InboxCleaner/README.md

 ## To-Do

-- Phase out InboxSDK by writing and inject custom HTML/CSS into Gmail to make v3 migration simpler.
+- Phase out InboxSDK by writing and injecting custom HTML/CSS into Gmail to make v3 migration simpler.
   - Implement a way to select certain entries and delete them from the subcription list.
   - Catch all promises.
   - Relocate the unsubscribe button closer to the email.